kpqrx/Simple-Ranker/README.md

 # Simple Ranker

-College credit project for "Decisions support" (pl: Wspomaganie decyzji) subject at Poznan University of Technology
+College credit project for _"Decisions support"_ (pl: Wspomaganie decyzji) subject at Poznan University of Technology.

 ## How to run the project